 2.1 Takes His Stand.
 In Psalm 82:1, God takes His stand in His congregation.
-This term “takes His stand” may mean to stand up, or to stand against.
-In Numbers 22:31-34, the angel of the LORD stood with sword drawn against Balaam the prophet for his evil behavior.
-Therefore, we see that the term “take his stand (or to reflect the niphal participle–“taking his stand”–in the masculine singular) in His own congregation may mean God stands as an adversary.
+This term “takes His stand” (נִצָּ֥ב–stands Himself to reflect the Niphal participle with a reflexive sense) may mean to stand up, or to stand against.
+In Numbers 22:31-34, the Captain of the Lord of Hosts stood (נִצָּ֥ב) with sword drawn against Balaam the prophet for his evil behavior.
+Therefore, we see that the term “takes His stand” in His own congregation may mean God stands as an adversary.
 So, the question becomes, God opposes whom here?
 Before we answer that question from the text, we may benefit from a review of the phrase “His own congregation.”

 2.4 Divine Beings?
 The question here turns upon who are the beings of “His own congregation” in Psalm 82:1?
-Please do not misunderstand.
-I am not a Hebrew scholar and so I must rely upon others for my basic understandings of Hebrew syntax, grammar and morphology.
-Therefore, based upon the use of the term “congregation” elsewhere in the Old Testament, we would expect the phrase “His own congregation” to refer to the general meaning of the term “congregation” in the Old Testament.
+Based upon the use of the term “congregation” elsewhere in the Old Testament, we would expect the phrase “His own congregation” to refer to the general meaning of the term “congregation” in the Old Testament.

 2.5 Congregation.
-Regarding “His own congregation,” the people of Israel are frequently called the congregation of the sons of Israel.
+Regarding “His own congregation (בַּעֲדַת־אֵ֑ל–in the congregation of El”), the people of Israel are frequently called the congregation of the sons of Israel.
 The term “congregation” has a very interesting meaning in Numbers 27:17.
-There, Moses asked the God of the spirits of all flesh to appoint a man over the congregation to go out and come in before them, so that the “congregation of the Lord (“Yahweh”)” will not be like sheep which have no shepherd.
+There, Moses asked the God of the spirits of all flesh to appoint a man over the congregation to go out and come in before them, so that the “congregation of Yahweh” (“עֲדַ֣ת יְהוָ֔ה“) will not be like sheep which have no shepherd.”
 Notice the phrase “congregation of the Lord” still refers to the congregation of human Israel, and, in that context, emphasized the close connection of the congregation to Yahweh.
 They were the sheep of Yahweh and deserved a man with the Spirit of God within him to lead the sheep of Yahweh.

 2.7 Host of Heaven.
 Terms other than “congregation” may refer to non-human beings in the Old Testament.
 For example, the term “host of heaven” certainly refers to a group of beings standing before the throne of Yahweh, and that group includes various spirits which are not human, but may enter humans and influence or control them (1 Kings 22:19-23).
 Furthermore, Exodus 15:11 demonstrates that among the gods, no one is like Yahweh.
 So, I am not dismissing the clear teaching of Scripture that heaven has many beings.